 In fact, being mindful of any side effects may help you determine your ideal dosage.

-Once you make up for any inositol deficient, you will get diarrhea, which will be relieved upon lowering the dose to a maintenance level.
+Once you make up for any inositol deficiency, you will get diarrhea, relieved upon lowering the dose to a maintenance level.

 Warnings & Tips

 Inositol can be taken with or without food.

 As with any supplement, talk to your doctor before taking inositol, especially in the following cases:

 - If you are overweight, be cautious.
 Inositol is a type of glucose, and high doses may inhibit weight loss.

 - If you are underweight, also be cautious because it may increase your metabolic rate too much, causing overheating and increased sweating.

 - If you’re pregnant (though inositol supplements have even been given to pregnant women at doses of around 4 grams per day with no concerning effects).

 - If you’re breastfeeding, then again, ask your doctor.
 Breast milk is naturally rich in inositol.